ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 By default, only a single Gear VR controller can be paired with Windows.
 To make it possible to pair and connect multiple Gear VR controllers at the same time, you need to modify the Bluetooth IRK of the existing controller in Windows registry.

-A maximum of 5 Gear VR controllers (4 gamepad-based plus 1 mouse-based) can work at the same time, depending on the support by games or emulators.
+A maximum of 5 Gear VR controllers (4 gamepad-based plus 1 mouse-based) can work at the same time (maximum 10 if using both left and right sides), depending on the support by games or emulators.
 For example, in TeknoParrot, 4 gamepads can be set.
 In PCSX2, DuckStation, Dolphin and Flycast, both mouse and gamepad can be set for players.
 In MAME, multiple gamepads are set for different players by default.
 For games supported by DemulShooter input, 4 gamepads can be set as light guns input.

-Beware that modifying the registry incorrectly may make your Windows corrupt, follow the procedures carefully.
+Beware that modifying the registry incorrectly may make your Windows corrupt.
+Follow the procedures carefully.

 Procedures:
-1. Update the app to v2.2.1.
+1. Update the app to v2.2.2.
 2. Make a note of the MAC address of existing Gear VR controller from the lower left corner of the app.
 3. Disconnect the controller and exit the app.
 4. Download and unzip [PSTools](https://docs.microsoft.com/en-us/sysinternals/downloads/psexec).